Shedden massacre: Rift in the Bandidos: Houston vs. the "No Surrender Crew"

 On 6 December 2005, drug dealer Shawn Douse was murdered.
 He had last been seen alive that day visiting the apartment of Bandido Jamie "Goldberg" Flanz in Keswick.
 Four Bandidos were charged with his murder.
 A Bandido, Cameron Acorn, was unhappy with Douse and decided to kill him for selling cocaine to Acorn's girlfriend's sister despite orders to stop, and possibly for sleeping with her.
 Douse was a worker at the Chrysler factory in Bramalea, a drug dealer and father of two.
 Flanz was only a "prospect" with the Bandidos.
-He agreed to let the full patch Bandidos use his apartment in hope that he might become a full patch Bandido.
+He agreed to let the full patch Bandidos use his apartment in the hope that he might become a full patch Bandido.
 Bandido Robert Quinn had his girlfriend call Douse from her cell phone, saying that she was at a party at Flanz's apartment and wanted to buy some cocaine right away.
 The all-white Bandidos hated Douse, who was of Black Jamaican descent, and Quinn's girlfriend later testified in court Douse was often described as a "nigger".
 Outlaw bikers are often white supremacists, and in some circles it is considered honourable for them to slay non-whites.

 Douse arrived at Flanz's apartment by taxi.
 Acorn and his fellow Bandidos Pierre Aragon, Rudolph Brown, Paul Sinopoli, and Robert Quinn fell on Douse, stuffed a gag into his mouth and beat him to death.
 Douse screamed repeatedly as he was beaten to death in Flanz's basement, saying "I'm sorry", but no mercy was granted as he was considered to be just a "nigger" by the Bandidos.
 Later that night, Flanz came home from work as a bouncer at a bar.
 He was shocked to discover that his fellow Bandidos had killed Douse in his apartment, saying this was extremely "stupid" as Douse had arrived via taxi, meaning the police would connect the murder to him.
 However, Flanz was desperate to be promoted and become a "full patch" Bandido, and so declined to report the murder and helped clean up the crime scene.
 On 8 December 2005, Douse's burnt body was found.
 The Ontario Provincial Police (OPP) suspected Flanz had been involved in the murder and tapped his phone.
 As part of the investigation into Douse's death, the OPP ultimately brought not only Flanz, but the rest of the Toronto Bandido chapter under surveillance, tapping all of their phones.